rzuehlsd/VT100-Terminal-on-Bare-Metal-Pi-Zero/README.md

 ## Motivation

 Main motivation was that I wanted a terminal emulation for my VT100 replica.
 Emulation should start within seconds, so a bare metal implementation on a Pi Zero seems to be the way to go.
 I found the PiGFX implementation by Fillippo Bergamasco and used that as a starting point for my modifications.
-The project has since been fully renamed and refactored to PiVT100, with all code, configuration, and documentation updated accordingly.

 Below you see the original VT100 terminal (the color has turned to yellow over the years) and my 60% replica.